x41lex/ezproxy/tools/bindings/README.md

 #### Filter
 Auth: `filter`

-This must sent within 500ms of the packet being recived to prevent the default action from happening
+This must sent within 500ms of the packet being received to prevent the default action from happening

 `Type` must be 2
 <br>`Target` is the `PktNum` from `wsPacket`